GyaneshSamanta/Hero-Hacks-II/README.md

 2. Using Twilio on board an IoT setup.

 ## What's next for Doo Doo Alert ⏭
+1. The GCP project and storage bucket are to be configured on the Raspberry Pi itself so that most of the computationally heavy work can be processed on the cloud rather than locally.
+Given the Pi's WiFi capabilities it should make things easier.
-1. Addition of accurate models with a camera to monitor the whole situation.
+2. Addition of accurate models with a camera to monitor the whole situation.